nickyiliwang0000/h/css/css-grids.md

 Another great resource for combining those properties is [this article by Rachel Andrew](https://rachelandrew.co.uk/archives/2016/04/12/flexible-sized-grids-with-auto-fill-and-minmax/), who is a member of the CSS Working Group.

-## Quirks and Gotchas
+## Quirks and gotchas

 * Pseudo elements in grid areas?
 Not yet!
-* can't add borders and backgrounds to grid-areas, just grid elements
+* You can't add borders or backgrounds to grid areas, just grid elements.
 * Nested grids have no way of communicating with parent grids.
 Ideally, you would be able to line internal grid elements to the parent grid, or other nested grids but not yet!
-* grid-line number -1 is the end of the explicit grid, not the whole grid!
+* `grid-line` number -1 is the end of the explicit grid, not the whole grid!
-* Can I make a masonry layout?
-Not without Javascript or positioning
+* Q: Can I make a masonry layout using grid?
+  * A: Not without JavaScript or positioning.